Philadelphia Carey

-Philadelphia Carey (died 1654) was an English courtier.
+Lady Philadelphia Carey (died 1654) was an English courtier.

 Philadelphia Carey was a daughter of Robert Carey, 1st Earl of Monmouth and Elizabeth Trevannion.

 Namesake aunt

 She was the niece of another "Philadelphia Carey" (1552–1627), who was a daughter of Henry Carey, 1st Baron Hunsdon and Ann Morgan.
 She married Thomas Scrope, 10th Baron Scrope of Bolton in 1584 and was a lady-in-waiting to Queen Elizabeth.
 On the queen's death she passed her ring to her brother Robert Carey, who rode to Scotland to give it to James VI.

 Career

 The younger Philadelphia Carey was a lady-in-waiting to Princess Elizabeth.

 Her portrait appears in a picture of the family of the Earl of Monmouth in 1617 attributed to Paul van Somer and she was also painted by Anthony van Dyck.
 A version of the Van Dyck portrait, in different costume from the mezzotint, had the inscription "about the age of 44".

 King James stayed with her at Aske on 16 April 1617 on his way to Scotland, and at Wharton Hall on 8 August on his return.

 In June 1623 she travelled to The Hague to see Elizabeth Stuart, Queen of Bohemia, with Elizabeth, Lady Knollys, Isabella Smythe, Lady Hatton and her daughter Lady Purbeck.
 They sent a comic letter to Dudley Carleton, in the spirit of a masque, explaining their arrival deposited on the shore by Neptune, in hope of an introduction to the King and Queen of Bohemia.

 She died in 1654 and was buried at Easby, Richmondshire.